hapax/hapax.github.io/assets/teaching.md

 Another nice feature of our "proof" is that it doubles as an algorithm for finding the point $c$.

+This is a beautiful result, which is within the means of ordinary students to discover for themselves with some judicious guidance.
+It illustrates some basic principles of mathematical reasoning --- play, building intuition from examples, induction from the specific to the general, posing and answering questions.
+The proof appears as a sort of *mechanism* which takes any input and guarantees a tangency point as output.
+(The idea that a proof treats an *infinite* number of examples is, I think, a good way to introduce it in these contexts.)

 #### Useful landmarks

 A second type of landmark is